 Enjoy as my husband tells you all the details.

-OK – so this is where I take over the post…the hubby!
+From Tim: OK – so this is where I take over the post…the hubby!
 This project was a “surprise” for my wife when she returned from a few days out with her friends.
 The kids were gone, too, so I had the entire weekend to myself!
 THAT’s the look on my face!
 My house was SO quiet that I thought I was on the wrong side of the Rapture…left behind with chalk paint and an u-g-l-y hutch to transform.
 Yuck.
 But I digress.

 You must first know that working with chalk paint goes against EVERYTHING I have learned in 22 years in the painting business.
 The ladies at the business we bought the paint from, upon learning I was a contractor, told my wife that I was “NOT to make it perfect.”
 Strike one.
 All the instructions also said do not do perfect brush stroke applications, but criss-cross sloppy instead.
 Strike two.
 The last straw was their recommendation to use a natural bristle brush with chalk paint.
 Problem?
 Absolutely!
 Natural bristle brushes are for use only with oil based paints, stains, and polyurethanes.
 One does NOT introduce these brushes to water, ever.
 Guess what?
 Chalk paint is water based, so you clean the brush with – say it with me – WATER!
 STEE-RIKE THREE!